soundpress/RulesOfNYC/docs/c30/index.rst

    (6) Admission of Liability in an Early Resolution Case.
 An admission of liability must be returned to the Commission in the manner prescribed in the Early Resolution Notice.
 Once the admission is received, the Law Enforcement Bureau will promptly forward it to the Chair.
 The signature of the Chair with the notation “SO ORDERED” constitutes the final order of the Commission.
 A copy of such order will be served upon the respondent.

    (7) Contesting Liability and Filing an Answer in an Early Resolution Case.
 Notwithstanding any provision of 47 RCNY § 1-61 or 47 RCNY § 1-62, if a respondent elects to deny liability and contest the allegations in the complaint, the respondent shall file an answer and, upon receipt of the answer, the Law Enforcement Bureau will refer the case to the Office of Administrative Trials and Hearings for a hearing pursuant to 47 RCNY § 1-71.
-The hearing will be conducted in accordance with Subchapter C of Chapter 2 of Title 48 of the Rules of the City of New York.
+The hearing will be conducted in accordance with Subchapter C of 48 RCNY Chapter 2.

    (8) Failure to Respond in an Early Resolution Case.

-      (i) If a respondent fails to respond to a complaint accompanied by an Early Resolution Notice within 90 days, all allegations in the complaint will be deemed admitted unless good cause to the contrary is shown, pursuant to Section 8-111(c) of the Administrative Code.
+      (i) If a respondent fails to respond to a complaint accompanied by an Early Resolution Notice within 90 days, all allegations in the complaint will be deemed admitted unless good cause to the contrary is shown, pursuant to § 8-111(c) of the Administrative Code.

       (ii) If a respondent fails to respond to a complaint accompanied by an Early Resolution Notice within 90 days, the Law Enforcement Bureau may refer the case to the Office of Administrative Trials and Hearings pursuant to 47 RCNY § 1-71 and, in a written motion pursuant to 48 RCNY § 1-50, seek an expedited trial and issuance of a report and recommendation that finds respondent in default and recommends the affirmative relief and penalties requested by the Law Enforcement Bureau.
 The motion papers will include all supporting evidence, a copy of the complaint, the Early Resolution Notice, and proof of service.